 A high bounce rate is usually an indication of a poor quality website.
-For whatever reason the visitor decided that your website wasn’t worth exploring further and left without viewing any other pages.
+For whatever reason visitors have decided that your website wasn’t worth exploring further and left without viewing any other pages.

 A low bounce rate, on the other hand, is usually an indication of a high quality website.
-After landing on your website they are compelled to keep exploring.
-A low bounce rate usually indicates an engaged visitor.
+After landing on your website, visitors are compelled to keep exploring and learn more about your company.

 Engaged visitors are what you want.
 They are the ones who will follow you on social media, sign up for your newsletter and become new leads for your business.
 Simply put, the higher your bounce rate, the less business you will generate from your website.